Bully Breeds Are Now Targets for Success in Community Efforts to Find Responsible Forever Homes

 My Heart Belongs to MCAS

 I became involved with helping the Manatee County Animal Services shelter in an unusual way.
 The eyes of a German Shepherd that was in danger of euthanasia brought this shelter to my attention.
 I now write articles to promote adoption from this shelter.
 I am encouraged that my articles do work to call attention to this shelter that was hidden from the public by its out-of-the-way location for many years.
-You may visit the shelter website at www,myanatee.org/pets.
 This is a shelter that has traveled a long road toward No Kill classification.
-Please share to your friends around the country.
+Please share with your friends around the country.
 The Sarasota-Bradenton area has a unique opportunity to share this shelter in Palmetto, Florida with the seasonal residents who reside during the winter.
 We call these seasonal residents "snowbirds".
 These seasonal residents are invited to volunteer in a number of ways while they are here for the winter.